YottaDB/YDBDoc/AdminOpsGuide/monitoring.rst

 In a replicated environment, frequently (at least hourly; more often is suggested, since checking takes virtually no system resources), check the state of replication and the backlog with MUPIP REPLICATE -CHECKHEALTH and -SHOWBACKLOG.
 Establish a baseline for the backlog, and take action if the backlog exceeds a threshold.

-When a YottaDB process terminates abnormally, it attempts to create a GTM_FATAL_ERROR.ZSHOW_DMP_*.txt file containing a dump of the M execution context and a core file containing a dump of the native process execution context.
+When a YottaDB process terminates abnormally, it attempts to create a YDB_FATAL_ERROR.ZSHOW_DMP_*.txt file containing a dump of the M execution context and a core file containing a dump of the native process execution context.
 The M execution context dump is created in the current working directory of the process.
 Your operating system may offer a means to control the naming and placement of core files; by default they are created the current working directory of the process with a name of core.*.
 The process context information may be useful to you in understanding the circumstances under which the problem occurred and/or how to deal with the consequences of the failure on the application state.
 The core files are likely to be useful primarily to your YottaDB support channel.
 If you experience process failures but do not find the expected files, check file permissions and quotas.
 You can simulate an abnormal process termination by sending the process a SIGILL (with kill -ILL or kill -4 on most UNIX/Linux systems).

 .. note::
    Dumps of process state files are likely to contain confidential information, including database encryption keys.
 Please ensure that you have appropriate confidentiality procedures as mandated by applicable law and corporate policy.